mikebranstein/nativescript-workshop-instructions/src/chapters/chapter8.md

     <b>Exercise</b>: Removing the Android action bar
 </h4>

 To remove the action bar, add the `actionBarHidden="true"` attribute of the `<Page>` element.
-Add thsi to each page declaration in your XML files.
+Add this to each page declaration in your XML files.

 Starting with `home-page.xml`, add the attribute to the `<Page>` element.